Herniated Disc Injury Claims in Ada, OK

 - Disc extrusion — the inner material has broken through the annulus

-- Sequestration — separated disc fragments
+- Sequestration — disc fragments have broken away

 These represent increasing severity.